NickLeko/icu-code-blue-early-warning/README.md

 - Trained on ~170k ICU stays
 - **Hospital-level split** to test cross-institution generalization

+The model outputs a **continuous short-term risk score** used for ranking and alerting policy design.

 ---

 ## Evaluation Strategy
-Given extreme class imbalance (~0.025% event rate), evaluation focuses on:
+Given extreme class imbalance (~0.025% event rate), evaluation prioritizes **actionable signal under constrained attention**, not default classification metrics.

 **Primary**
 - Precision at fixed alert rate (top **0.5%** highest-risk patient-hours)

 **Secondary**
-- ROC-AUC
+- ROC-AUC (global ranking quality)
-- Log loss
+- Log loss (probabilistic sanity check)

-Accuracy and default-threshold F1 are intentionally deprioritized.
+Accuracy and default-threshold F1 are intentionally deprioritized due to their poor alignment with ICU alerting workflows.

 ---

 ## Temporal alerting: persistence vs debounced alerts

-A naive “top 0.5% risk per patient-hour” alerting policy can repeatedly alert on the same patient across many consecutive hours (“stuck-high-risk” spam).
+A naive “top 0.5% risk per patient-hour” policy repeatedly alerts on the same patient across consecutive hours, creating **alert spam without new information**.
 To assess temporal behavior and operational realism, we evaluated two post-model alerting strategies.

 ### 1) Persistence tiers (diagnostic)
 Alerts were bucketed by consecutive runs:

-- Tier 1: first alert hour
+- **Tier 1:** first alert hour
-- Tier 2: 2nd consecutive alert hour
+- **Tier 2:** second consecutive alert hour
-- Tier 3: ≥3 consecutive alert hours
+- **Tier 3:** ≥3 consecutive alert hours

+**Finding:**
-**Finding:** Tier 3 alerts comprised the majority of alerts and exhibited *lower* precision than Tier 1 alerts, indicating that repeated hourly alerts largely increase alert burden without adding signal.
+Tier 3 alerts comprised the majority of alerts and exhibited *lower* precision than Tier 1 alerts, indicating that prolonged high-risk states primarily increase alert burden without adding predictive signal.

+This suggests that **time spent above a threshold is not equivalent to increasing risk**, and that persistence alone does not reliably encode progression toward arrest.

+---

 ### 2) Debounced first-crossing alerts (deployment-oriented)
-Alerts are triggered only when a patient *enters* the extreme-risk set (top 0.5%), with subsequent alerts suppressed for a cooldown window.
+Alerts are triggered only when a patient **enters** the extreme-risk set (top 0.5%), with subsequent alerts suppressed for a cooldown window.

 | Policy | Alerts | True events | Precision |
 |---|---:|---:|---:|